IHEC/ihec-ecosystems/minimum_required_track_types.md

-#Minimum required track files and corresponding controlled vocabulary:
+#Attributes, using controlled vocabulary

+Rules:

+- For each assay, a track should be unique for a type/strand combination. (e.g. not having two peak files, or two coverage tracks on the forward strand)
+- If a track is stranded, the opposite strand track also needs to be provided.

-Track type: key in json hub correspinng to a possibly verbose description of the track e.g. "fractional_methylation_calls".
+**Track type**: key in json hub corresponding to a possibly verbose description of the track. e.g. "fractional_methylation_calls".

-Track tag: short name for track type in json hub for use with templating track description which may be length limited.
+**Track tag**: short name for track type in json hub for use with templating track description which may be length limited.

-#Experiment:
+**Strand**: "forward", "reverse", "unstranded"

+**Format**: "bigWig", "bigBed", "bam"

+#Minimum required track files, per experiment:

 ## ChIP-Seq:

 ### Peak calls

-- [Controlled vocaublary]: Track type: "peak_calls", Track tag: "peaks"
+- [Controlled vocabulary]: Track type: "peak_calls", Track tag: "peaks"

 ### Signal/Coverage track

-- [Controlled vocaublary]: Track type: "signal", Track tag: "sig"
+- [Controlled vocabulary]: Track type: "signal", Track tag: "sig"

 ## WGS (?):

 ### Copy number variation

-- [Controlled vocaublary]: Track type: "copy_number_variation", Track tag: "cnv"
+- [Controlled vocabulary]: Track type: "copy_number_variation", Track tag: "cnv"

 ## DNA Methylation: